|Three Key Tips to Get the Best Out of Your Tarpaulin |

 Wind can also increase the friction on the cover so it is advisable to keep an eye on any areas where this may be more prevalent, for example on corners.

 Keep it dry

 Rain can also pose a problem to tarpaulin.
-If allowed to pool on the tarpaulin, rainwater can weigh the sheet down and increase stress on areas such as the eyelets and seams, thereby increasing the risk that the tarpaulin will split.
+If allowed to pool on the tarpaulin, rainwater can weigh the sheet down and increase stress on areas such as the eyelets and seams and the material itself, thereby increasing the risk that the tarpaulin will split or leak.
 This is why you should always position the sheet so that water runs off as much as possible.
 Remember water is dense and if pooling on an unsupported tarpaulin the pressure can become too great and start to permeate through the cover.
 We do not recommend our economy tarpaulins to be used on flat roofs, best to check out our heavier weight alternatives which have a denser weave and thicker coating.

 Bear in mind that some tarpaulins, such as our canvas tarpaulins, are wax-treated to make them more water-resistant.
 However, that does not mean that the sheets are waterproof and their water-resistant qualities will likely degrade over time.
 After your tarpaulin has been exposed to heavy rain, consider re-proofing it in order to keep it water-resistant.
 You can buy treatments such as these from most DIY and home hardware stores.